PaulOgier/GAMScripts/Split Calendar CSV Events/README.md

 # How to Use the Script
-Follow these simple steps to run the script from your macOS terminal.
+Follow these simple steps to run the script from your terminal.

 ## 1. Save the Script